felixlopz/hubrise-test-task/content/apps/just-eat-flyt/faqs/en/orders-not-sent.md

 ### Orders not Accepted

-On Just Eat Flyt markets, you can accept orders manually or activate auto-accept for orders to be automatically sent to HubRise.
+Orders must either be accepted manually in the OrderPad, or auto-accepted for them to be sent to HubRise.
 For more information, see [Do I Want Auto-Accept Activated?](/apps/just-eat-flyt/faqs/auto-accept/).

+### Orders not Sent to Kitchen

-For some markets under the Takeaway.com tech stack, orders also need to be sent to the kitchen before they are sent to HubRise.
+For markets under the Takeaway.com tech stack, orders need to be sent to the kitchen before they are sent to HubRise.
 This applies to the following markets:

 - Just-Eat.fr
 - Takeaway.com (Belgium, Luxembourg, Portugual, Bulgaria, Romania)